 For purposes of an individual who suffers from one of the six C8 linked diseases, the probable link finding is conclusive on the question of whether or not C8 exposure can cause the linked disease from which the individual suffers.
 As it currently stands, class members who suffer from a C8 linked disease must file a lawsuit before the time limit for such claims expires.
 Class members are not required to hire our law firms, two of which have litigated C8 claims since before 2001, and all of which have been involved in the C8 Class Action litigation from 2001 forward.
 Our three uniquely experienced C8 litigation law firms are:

-To request additional information, or if you have any questions, please contact us through this website or call us toll free at 800-797-9730.
+To request additional information, or if you have any questions, please contact us through this website at 800-797-9730.

 © Hill, Peterson, Carper, Bee & Deitzler, PLLC.
 All rights reserved .